damienfaivre/Sound-printer/README.md

 Sound-printer
 =============

-School project - create an instant visual of sound with Processing [export it in .STL, 3D printer compatible]
+School project - create an instant visual of sound with Processing [export in .STL, ready for 3D printing]

 • Minim library required